saezlab/prostate-phosphoSWATH_V2/RunCARNIPHAL.md

 We read the linear model and we take the t-values of the significant phosphosites for our condition of interest.
-In this case, we are going to focus on the LNCaP cell line with no inhibition and after stimulation by EGF ligand in the second time point (t2).
+In this case, we are going to focus on the LNCaP cell line with no inhibition and after stimulation by EGF ligand in the first time point (t1).
 It was described as an interesting situation based on the KAE results presented in the previous vignette.